 Source: HubSpot

-From welcome to lead nurturing to promotional to retention emails, your email marketing calendar will give you a bird’s-eye view of your endeavors and insights on every message, bringing your sales and marketing teams on the same page.
-Knowing what, how many, and when to launch your emails will put you in the driver’s seat of your email marketing, growing your confidence and saving tons of time down the road.
+From welcome to lead nurturing to promotional to retention emails, your email calendar will give you a bird’s-eye view of your endeavors and insights into every message, bringing your sales and marketing teams on the same page.

 2. Choose the Right Time to Launch Your Campaigns